freerange/site/soups/weeknotes/week-187.snip.markdown

 The [original version](http://github.com/freerange/harmonia) of [Harmonia][] is barely an application, let alone a [Rails](http://rubyonrails.org) app, but the next version is slightly more ambitious, and will require a web interface of some kind (although that may not be the *only* kind...).

-As I mentioned {l week-186,last week}, I've been working on some of the core domain logic, but without any framework or interface.
+As I mentioned <%= l('week-186', 'last week') %>, I've been working on some of the core domain logic, but without any framework or interface.
 This week, Chris and I started to investigate how to bring persistence (via [ActiveRecord](http://ar.rubyonrails.org/)) to the objects I've built, but without introducing coupling between the framework and the clean objects we already have.

 After a few hours of head-scratching and a few false starts, I think we've found a simple approach that I'm happy with.
-I'd love to go into a bit more detail, but I think I'm going to wait until the choices we've made have a chance to prove themselves (not to mention the valuable input of {l tom-ward, Tom} and {l james-mead,James M}).
+I'd love to go into a bit more detail, but I think I'm going to wait until the choices we've made have a chance to prove themselves (not to mention the valuable input of <%= l('tom-ward', 'Tom') %> and <%= l('james-mead', 'James M') %>).

 All I'll say for now is that the key is extracting _value objects_ and _adaptors_.
 More on this later I hope.